quartznet/quartznet/readme.txt

 3. RELEASE INFO
 ----------------

-This is the official Quartz.NET 1.0 final release.
-This release corresponds to Java Quartz version 1.6.2.
+This is the Quartz.NET release 1.0.1.
+This release corresponds to Java Quartz version 1.6.4.

+This release includes bug fixes to issues found in 1.0 release and also includes performance optimization to AdoJobStore when Quartz.NET is handling a lot of triggers.
+Quarz.NET no longer loads all of them but is able limit the query results by using a custom SQL delegate.
+Quartz.NET issues a warning on startup if custom delegate is not used.
+Available delegates include ones for SQL Server, Oracle, SQLite, MySQL, PostgreSQL and Firebird.

 For API documentation, please refer to Quartz.NET site: